Johnson and UCF host Maine - WTOP News

 Orlando, Florida; Monday, 7 p.m.
 EST

-BOTTOM LINE: UCF plays the Maine Black Bears after Darius Johnson scored 25 points in UCF’s 70-68 loss to the Ole Miss Rebels.
+BOTTOM LINE: UCF hosts the Maine Black Bears after Darius Johnson scored 25 points in UCF’s 70-68 loss to the Ole Miss Rebels.

-The Knights have gone 4-2 in home games.
-UCF is eighth in the Big 12 with 10.8 offensive rebounds per game led by Jaylin Sellers averaging 2.3.
+The Knights are 4-2 on their home court.
+UCF is seventh in the Big 12 with 25.3 defensive rebounds per game led by Thierno Sylla averaging 3.9.

-The Black Bears have gone 3-3 away from home.
-Maine is the best team in the America East allowing only 63.2 points per game while holding opponents to 41.9% shooting.
+The Black Bears are 3-3 on the road.
+Maine is the leader in the America East giving up only 63.2 points per game while holding opponents to 41.9% shooting.

-UCF averages 7.4 made 3-pointers per game, 2.1 more made shots than the 5.3 per game Maine allows.
-Maine averages 5.8 made 3-pointers per game this season, 1.4 fewer made shots on average than the 7.2 per game UCF allows.
+UCF averages 78.0 points, 14.8 more per game than the 63.2 Maine allows.
+Maine averages 5.8 made 3-pointers per game this season, 1.4 fewer made shots on average than the 7.2 per game UCF gives up.

 Kellen Tynes is shooting 48.0% and averaging 14.3 points for the Black Bears.
-Peter Filipovity is averaging 14.4 points over the last 10 games for Maine.
+Ja’Shonte Wright-McLeish is averaging 2.1 made 3-pointers over the last 10 games for Maine.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.